In 2026, your website is judged twice, and only one judge is human

 QA & Testing

-Browser and device compatibility, page speed, form functionality, link accuracy, accessibility compliance, and content proofing — all before a single visitor sees the live site.
+Browser and device compatibility, form functionality, link accuracy, accessibility compliance against WCAG 2.2, and content proofing, all before a single visitor sees the live site.
+Performance is checked against real-user Core Web Vitals field data through PageSpeed Insights and Search Console, on mobile first, not just a lab score on a fast connection.

 Launch & Post-Launch Support

-A careful, phased deployment with monitoring, team documentation, and ongoing maintenance to sustain performance, security, and relevance over time.
+A careful, phased deployment with monitoring, team documentation, and ongoing website maintenance to sustain performance, security, and relevance over time.
+If you are weighing what that ongoing care should cover, our guide on why website maintenance is not optional lays out the 12-point checklist.

 ✦ Signs of a quality agency

-• Can demonstrate measurable impact from past work
+- Can show Core Web Vitals and measurable impact from past work

 ✦ Red flags to watch for